Florida Red Light Camera Tickets

 Attacks on such statutes based upon the argument that the photo constitutes an illegal seizure have been denied in at least one other jurisdiction.
 McNeil v.
 Town of Paradise Valley, 44 Fed Appx.
 871 (9th Cir.
 2002).

-In short, it does not look good for a constitutional attack on Florida’s red light running camera ordinances.
+In short, as of 2012 it did not look good for a constitutional attack on Florida’s red light running camera ordinances.